DCC-EX/dcc-ex.github.io/docs/ex-commandstation/rtr-manual.rst

 Be careful since some power supplies have a 2.5mm inner hole which is likely to be too loose.
 The barrel jack input power is reverse voltage protected.
 This supplies a 5V switching regulator for all electronics on the board including a 3.3V regulator for 3.3V components, an optional |EX-MS| stacked on top, and power out to the track.

-While it is capable of 10v-25v operation, it is best to choose a suitable track voltage for your scale [1]_.
+While it is capable of 10-25v operation, it is best to choose a suitable track voltage for your scale [1]_.
 Typically this is 12-14v for N scale, and 14-16v for HO scale.
 With help in choosing your power supply or using one with bare wires instead of a barrel connector, see `Powering the EX-CSB1`_ below.

 ..
-[1] The voltage you need for the motor driver depends on the scale/gauge of the layout you are using.
+[1] The voltage you need for the |Motor Driver| depends on the scale/gauge of the layout you are using.
 Bigger is not always better.
-Too high a voltaage can damage your locos.
+Too high a voltage can damage your locos.
 See the :ref:`reference/hardware/power-supplies:powering the motor driver` for more information.

 |FORCE-BREAK|